aidanrich/NoteTakerApp/README.md

 - On the site you can click the start button, then you will be able to write yourself some notes.
 You can also click on an existing note to see it.

 ![card example](images/NoteTaker.JPG)
-- Find a Heroku site here https://agile-bayou-16129.herokuapp.com/
+- Find the Heroku live site here https://agile-bayou-16129.herokuapp.com/
 - github repo: https://github.com/aidanrich/NoteTakerApp

 ## Credits
-- We used the require package, https://www.npmjs.com/package/inquirer
+- We used the express.js package.
-- we also used jest, https://jestjs.io/
+- we also used starter code provided by the class repo.
-- Major help from my tutor Dru Sanchez.
+- Lots of help from classmates and our substitute teacher Ross Ritchey.

 ## Badges
 ![alt text](https://img.shields.io/badge/Script-JS-brightgreen)